Grande Prairie: Sports and recreation

 Grande Prairie has three 18-hole golf courses, The Dunes Golf and Winter Club, the Bear Creek Golf Club, and the Grande Prairie Golf and Country Club.
 A fourth golf course, Grovedale Golf Course, is also located approximately 20 km to the southwest of the city.

 Early in 2017, a new nine hole course, The Bear Paw Golf Course, with a par level of 3 opened up in the South Bear Creek Recreation Area.

 Grande Prairie has three 18-hole disc golf courses.
-Thrill Hill in the Swanavon neighbourhood, South Bear Creek, and Coop Community Course at Evergreen Park.
+Thrill Hill in the Swanavon neighbourhood, South Bear Creek, and Coop Community Course at Evergreen Park, which was the site of the 2026 Canadian National Disc Golf Championships.

 Downhill skiing is popular in Grande Prairie, which has a local ski hill called Nitehawk and is located south of the city on the south bank of the Wapiti River.
 Aside from skiing, Nitehawk also has the only North American natural luge track certified for international events, and over the summer months freestyle ski jumpers practice using the Northern Extreme water ramp facility.
 It is also active in luge as a naturally refrigerated venue, hosting the FIL World Luge Natural Track Championships in 2007.

 Cross-country skiing is also common during the winter.
 The Wapiti Nordic Ski Club is one of Canada's premier cross country skiing and biathlon facilities, and is just south of the city.
 There are over 35 km of both classical and skate skiing trails, as well as 4.5 km of nightly lit trails.
 There are also snowshoe trails as well as dog friendly trails.
 In the summer, the trails are used for hiking, mountain biking, and running.

 The foothills south of Grande Prairie and around Grande Cache are visited year-round for hiking in the summer and for snowmobiling and other winter sports in the winter.
-Kakwa Wildland Park on the Alberta-BC border, about 180 km south of the city, is a mountainous natural area and is known for the Kakwa Falls.
+Kakwa Wildland Park on the Alberta–BC border, about 180 km south of the city, is a mountainous natural area and is known for the Kakwa Falls.